 - Tsawwassen Container Examination Facility is located on a 4.5 ha (11.4 acre) site within Tsawwassen First Nation industrial lands.
 It is adjacent to the 41B Street overpass, providing excellent access to Deltaport Way, and is about 5 kilometres from Deltaport Terminal.

 Tidewater Container Services Inc. (Tidewater) and Harbour Link Container Services Inc. (Harbour Link) have been selected as the operator and the drayage provider for the facility, respectively.
-Harbour Link will assist CBSA in conducting thorough examinations of containerized goods.
+Tidewater will assist CBSA in conducting thorough examinations of containerized goods.
 Tidewater is a wholly-owned subsidiary of Harbour Link.
 Harbour Link provides container drayage and off-dock container terminal services to all sectors of the container shipping community and currently operates a sufferance terminal in Delta, British Columbia.

 The Container Examination Facility July 2018